Chicago, Humor, John Hughes, Menopause

 He said it was worth getting caught for.

-Mr. Hughes, I believe, would also agree.
+Mr. Hughes would agree.

 writing at John Hughes grave

-This day was both cool and strangely emotional.
+The day was both cool and strangely emotional.

 John Hughes grave site